Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Blood Groups.md

 **Why are blood groups important?** - What are 'blood groups'?
 Why is it important to match blood groups for transfusion?
 Find out with our colourful demonstration.

-Last initially checked on 2024-02-15 by Charlotte Marshall (csm69@cam.ac.uk) and double-checked on xx by xx
+Last initially checked on 2024-02-15 by Charlotte Marshall (csm69@cam.ac.uk) and double-checked on 2024-02-15 by Isobel Gilham (ig419@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->